ht-diva/meta_pipeline/README.md

 The pipeline utilizes 2 path_list files to access the path to the study summary statistics, which can be found in the [data](data) directory.

 Initially, the pipeline attempts to match each protein label from the first study with its corresponding label from the second study.
 It generates a **mismatch_table.csv** file in the workspace.
-Only datasets that match are processed with METAL.
+Only matching datasets are processed with METAL.

 Any files listed in the path_list but not found in the filesystem will be recorded in the **missing_files.csv** file.